Timeline

 1986 Population 715

-Nature Conservancy Council designate Badby Woods a Site of Special Scientific Interest 1985
+Nature Conservancy Council designate Badby Woods a Site of Special Scientific Interest (SSSI) 1985

 1981 Population 652 – 52% Females.
 228 houses